matijaSos/matijasos.github.io/_posts/2020-08-22-haskell-type-lvl-programming-intro-2.md

-Before we had just two values (or "list states") that we needed to encode with types, `Empty` and `NonEmpty`, so we created two types (or one type with two data constructors when we used `DataKinds`).
+Before we had just two values (or "list states") that we needed to encode with types, `Empty` and `NonEmpty`, so we created two types (or one type with two data constructors when we used `DataKinds` - then from that `DataKinds` created the types for us).
 But this time we have infinite amount of values, since length of a list can be any natural number.
 So how do we represent that with types?
 We can do it in the same way we defined the list itself, recursively: